Log4j: Log4Shell vulnerability

 A zero-day vulnerability involving remote code execution in Log4j 2, given the descriptor "Log4Shell" (CVE-2021-44228), was found and reported to Apache by Alibaba on November 24, 2021, and published in a tweet on December 9, 2021.
 Affected services include Cloudflare, iCloud, Minecraft: Java Edition, Steam, Tencent QQ, and Twitter.
 The Apache Software Foundation assigned the maximum CVSS severity rating of 10 to Log4Shell, as millions of servers could be potentially vulnerable to the exploit.
 The vulnerability was characterized by cybersecurity firm Tenable as "the single biggest, most critical vulnerability of the last decade" and Lunasec's Free Wortley characterized it as "a design failure of catastrophic proportions".

 In the United States, the director of the Cybersecurity and Infrastructure Security Agency (CISA), Jen Easterly, termed the exploit "critical" and advised vendors to prioritize software updates, and the German agency Federal Office for Information Security (BSI) designated the exploit as being at its highest threat level, calling it an "extremely critical threat situation" (translated).
 The Canadian Centre for Cyber Security (CCCS) called on organisations to take on immediate action.

 The feature causing the vulnerability could be disabled with a configuration setting, which had been removed in Log4j version 2.15.0-rc1 (officially released on December 6, 2021, three days before the vulnerability was published), and replaced by various settings restricting remote lookups, thereby mitigating the vulnerability.
-For additional security, all features using JNDI, on which this vulnerability was based, will be disabled by default, and support for message lookups removed from version 2.16.0 onward.
+For additional security, from version 2.16.0 onward, all features using JNDI, on which this vulnerability was based, were disabled by default, and support for message lookups removed.